glentner/python-102/docs/source/tutorial/documentation.rst

 --------------------------------

-In a similar manner in which `Test-driven Development` (TDD) forces you to think clearly about how the feature you intend to develop should behave, so to does `Documentation-driven Development` (DDD).
+In a similar manner in which `Test-driven Development` (TDD) forces you to think clearly about how the feature you intend to develop should behave, so does `Documentation-driven Development` (DDD).

 The idea is as follows, you must first be able to describe what the thing does before you can